 Pediatric, Teen and Adult Vaccinations (6 months to adult)

 You do not need to be an established patient at our clinic.
-Appointments available for pediatrics 6m-5y (Pfizer/Moderna), pediatrics 5-11 (Pfizer pediatric), teens 12+ (Pfizer) AND adults 18+ (Pfizer or Moderna).
 Please state which vaccine you are scheduling for and bring your vaccine card if you have received a previous dose.
-We will submit this data to the State Immunization Registry.
+We will submit this data to the State Immunization Registry and provide you a new Vaccine Booster card if you don’t bring a card.

 Scheduling is through our online scheduler.
-Pediatric 6 month – 5 year vaccinations will only be offered during vaccination clinics due to high demand at this time until further notice.
 We are happy to provide vaccinations to all regardless of insurance coverage at NO COST to patient.
 Please do provide your insurance information to help us recover administrative costs.
+If your insurance does not cover our clinic, we will write off the adminstration cost.
+We are dedicated to providing community Covid vaccinations in an equitable way.

 We look forward to meeting you!

-- Pfizer: Everyone 12+ that is 5 months post their 2nd dose
+- Pfizer: Everyone 6m+ that is 2 months post their 2nd dose or any booster dose

-- Moderna: Everyone 18+ that is 5 months post their 2nd dose
+- Moderna: Everyone 6m+ that is 2 months post their 2nd dose or any booster dose

 - Been receiving active cancer treatment for tumors or cancers of the blood